What We Do

 In the Spring of 2003, the District opened its office in Bay City and the new General Manager, Neil Hudgins along with all Board Members, began working to bring the District into operational status.
 On August 1, 2004, the board adopted rules and regulations became effective to the public.
 The District office is currently staffed by Administrative Assistant Sandra Horris.
 Manager Neil Hudgins co-manages the Coastal Bend Groundwater Conservation District of Wharton County and shares his time between Districts.
 The District Office is generally open on weekdays from 8 am – 5 pm except when the staff must perform work away from the office.

 The Board of Directors holds regular monthly meetings and the public is encouraged to attend.
-These meetings are normally held on the fourth Tuesday of each month at 7 a.m. just above our office in the 4th floor conference room of the Matagorda County Office Building at 2200 7th Street, Bay City, Texas.
+These meetings are normally held on the fourth Thursday of odd number months at 7 a.m. just above our office in the 4th floor conference room of the Matagorda County Office Building at 2200 7th Street, Bay City, Texas.
 The Board Meeting Notices and Agendas are posted at the Matagorda County Courthouse in the city of Bay City at least three days prior to the Board Meeting.
 Should circumstances require a different meeting time or place; the information will be included in the notices posted in the above mentioned location.
 Members of the public may also obtain copies of the Agenda prior to the meeting by coming by the District Office or by fax (979-323-9964) or email if requested.

 The Board was created to determine policy and regulate the withdrawal of groundwater within the boundaries of the District for the purposes of conserving, preserving, protecting and recharging the groundwater within the District, and for the purpose of preventing waste of the groundwater within the District, and to exercise its rights, powers, and duties in a way that will effectively and expeditiously accomplish the purposes of the District Act and of Chapter 36, Water Code, as amended, and of Section 59, Article XVI, Texas Constitution.
 The Board’s responsibilities include, but are not limited to, the adoption and enforcement of reasonable rules and other orders.